joeax/svidget/packages/svidget/vibespec.md

 - All files must have a header that describes its purpose.
 - Because libraries for page scope and widget scope will be built separately, code should be cleanly separated as possible.
 - Migrate all legacy unit tests and add new unit tests using `jest` into `tests/unit` folder.
+- All TypeScript files should be named with camelCase (i.e. `paramProxy.ts`).
+- All class names must be named with PascalCase (i.e. `ParamProxy`).

 ### Future
 - React wrapper library